prettiest trees to plant

 6. The Best Trees to Plant for Privacy

-We love the look of a nice lush evergreen in the yard!
-There are several varieties available in all gardening zones.
+We love the look of a lovely, lush evergreen in the yard.
+Several varieties are available in all gardening zones.

 From adding texture and interest to creating a wall of privacy or protection from the wind, an evergreen is a safe bet.